Shania Twain big winner at CCMA Awards

 Moskaluke's "Home Movie" won for country music program or special, while the design of her album "Past the Past" received an award for its creative directors.

-Stephano Barberis received the video director award for the visual aesthetic he added to numerous projects, including Meghan Patrick's "The Bad Guy," Jade Mya's "Dirt Covered Rhinestone" and Gord Bamford's "Neon Smoke."
+Stephano Barberis received the video director award for the visual aesthetic he added to numerous projects, including Jade Mya's "Dirt Covered Rhinestone" and Gord Bamford's "Neon Smoke."

 Follow @dfriend on Twitter.